Tips & Tricks

 Alternatively, try to have your main meal of the day at lunchtime, then have a small meal for dinner.
 By doing this, you still can finish your work, do some work-out and fuel your energy properly.

-Especially, for the next day ride, don’t eat too much in the previous evening or you’ll risk a poor night’s sleep and feeling bloated the following day.
+Especially, for the next day ride, don’t eat too much in the previous evening.
+Otherwise, you’ll risk a poor night’s sleep and feeling bloated the following day.

 It is likely that after the ride, you crave for food to refuel your body immediately and stock up food faster than you normally do.
 However, it takes about 20 minutes for your brain to catch up with the amount of food you’ve eaten and tell your body that it’s full.
 Hence, slow down to catch the signals!